siriusctrl/UniPublic/CS/week1.md

     - Non-persistent connections
       - each request/response is sent over a separate TCP connection
       - For each object, it requires a request time + file transmission time
-      - memory consuming
+      - High overhead
-        -  since the TCP variable must be kept in buffer during the transmission
+        -  since all the TCP variable must be kept in buffer during the transmission
       - browser often open <u>parallel</u> TCP connections to fetch referenced objects.
     - Persistent connections **(default option)**
       - All the requests and their responses are sent over the same TCP connection.